In the Rehabilitation, Reintegration & Recovery space

 The bipolar type 2 is characterized by the occurrence of one depressive mood episode and at least one hypomanic episode.
 Hypomanic episodes are nothing but lower intensity manic episodes.
 It should be noted that the bipolar type 2 or the bipolar 2 disorder does not relate to manic episodes.
 A patient will be considered to have bipolar 2 disorder only when they have never had a manic episode.

-These bipolar disorder types generally relate to the people who have had at least four episodes of major depression, mania, and hypomania within a span of only one year.
-This disorder occurs more in women than men and is more common in people with severe types of bipolar disorder and those who have been diagnosed at an early age.
+People who have had at least four episodes of major depression, mania and hypomania within a span of only one year can be said to have rapid-cycling bipolar disorder.
+This disorder occurs more in women than in men.
+It is more common in people with severe types of bipolar disorder and those who have been diagnosed at an early age.

 Bipolar 1 and 2 are two separate diagnoses and bipolar type 2 does not signify lesser or mild symptoms than bipolar 1.
 These two different types of bipolar syndrome require different approaches to treatment.
 The major difference between bipolar 1 and bipolar 2 is that the bipolar 1 disorder is characterized by severe and dangerous episodes of mania whereas bipolar type 2 is more about depressive behavior for longer periods which can cause lifetime impairment.